 WHAT DO CARPENTER BEES EAT?

-Like most bees, carpenter bees eat pollen and nectar from plants.
-When females are creating divided cells within their excavated wood tunnels, they place a ball of pollen in each cell for the larvae to feed on.
+Like most bees, carpenter bees feed on the pollen and nectar from plants.
+When females are creating divided cells within their excavated wood tunnels, they place a ball of pollen in each cell for their larvae to feed on.